vp3011/online_shop/README.md

 - **Containerization Principles:** Even though a Dockerfile is not provided in this repository, consider how you would package and deploy this application using Docker.
 Reflect on the design decisions that would facilitate containerization.
 - **Conceptual Improvements:** Propose any modifications or improvements that could make future Docker integration smoother.
 Document your suggestions clearly in your pull request.
-- **Code Readiness:** Ensure the codebase is structured in a way that aligns with Docker best practices, preparing it for eventual containerized deployment.
+- **Code Readiness:** Ensure the codebase is structured in a way that aligns with Docker best practices, preparing it for eventual containerized deployment on AWS EC2 / Azure VM / Google Compute Engine (Your Choice of Cloud).

 ---
 > [!IMPORTANT]